 What makes sedative addiction so dangerous is how necessary functions like sleep are.
 It is easy to fall into a sedative addiction to relieve sleep or anxiety disorders.
-Many of those who consume the drugs fail to recognize how addictive they are because a doctor prescribed it.
+Many of those who consume drugs fail to recognize how addictive they are because a doctor prescribed it.
 This is not true.
 Any drug that is abused can hold a risk of addiction, and sedatives are no different.
-When you’ve become addicted to sedatives, your limbic system has become altered to the point that causes intense cravings and impulses to continuously use the drug.
+When you’ve become addicted to sedatives, your limbic system has become altered to the point that it causes intense cravings and impulses to continuously use the drug.

 Doctors will prescribe a specific amount of the drug meant to be taken over a few nights.
 This could last up to a few weeks.
 Drug use after this point should be halted unless a doctor says otherwise.
 If you start using the drugs for too long or in higher doses than intended, a tolerance may begin to develop What this means is you will require higher doses to achieve the same effects from when you began using.

-Once tolerance has been established, the next step would be a chemical dependence.
-When the brain becomes accustomed to the foreign chemicals, your body will require the drug to maintain a sense of normalcy or to avoid withdrawal symptoms.
+Once tolerance has been established, the next step would be a chemical dependency.
+When the brain becomes accustomed to foreign chemicals, your body will require the drug to maintain a sense of normalcy or to avoid withdrawal symptoms.
 If you attempt to cut back or quit and fail to do so, this could indicate a chemical dependence.

 If you are concerned about yourself or a loved one, there are outward signs associated with sedative addiction that include:

 Sedatives can cause withdrawal symptoms that can potentially lead to death.
 Some of the worst withdrawal symptoms from sedatives include seizures and delirium tremens (DTs).
-Without the proper care from medical professionals, these symptoms can become serious.
+Without proper care from medical professionals, these symptoms can become serious.
 Doctors and addiction specialists recommend that you never stop using drugs without supervision.
 Due to this, the first portion of care in the continuum of treatment begins with medical detoxification.

 Medical detox will offer 24-hour, around-the-clock supervision and access to medical professionals.
 This is the most intensive part of the process and will last anywhere from three to seven days.
-This is dependent on the severity of addiction.
+This is dependent on the severity of the addiction.
 Medical staff may administer medication to taper safely off the drug(s).
-Sedative addiction must be tapered off slowly, and medication based detox will allow the process to be as comfortable as possible.
+Sedative addiction must be tapered off slowly, and medication-based detox will allow the process to be as comfortable as possible.
 The team will also determine a medical plan that determines the steps beyond detox.